dwslab/melt/README.md

 ```
 for the version, you can use any [release tag](https://github.com/dwslab/melt/releases), [short commit hash](https://github.com/dwslab/melt/commits/master) or `master-SNAPSHOT` to get the current development version.
 They are also listed directly at [jitpack.io/#dwslab/melt/](https://jitpack.io/#dwslab/melt/).
-Furthermore you need to add the jitpack repository in your pom file:
+Furthermore, you need to add the jitpack repository in your pom file:
 ```xml
 <repositories>
     <repository>